-- Don't post commercial messages on any discussion list, resource library entry, or other area where others might see it.
-Contact people directly with product and service information if you believe it would help them.
-NYSSCPA/FAE reserves the right for members and employees to promote CPE courses, membership events, and related items for the general benefit of society members.
+- Don’t post commercial messages on any discussion list, resource library entry, or other area where others might see it.
+Contact people directly with product and service information, if you believe it would help them.
+NYSSCPA/FAE reserves the right of members and employees to promote CPE courses, membership events, and related items for the general benefit of Society members.
 Use caution when discussing products.
 Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.

 - The posting of job advertisements or resumes is prohibited in this forum.
 Please use the NYSSCPA Career Center for postings of this nature.

 - All defamatory, abusive, profane, threatening, offensive, or illegal materials are strictly prohibited.
 Do not post anything that you would not want the world to see or that you would not want anyone to know came from you.

 - Please note carefully all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.

 - Remember that other participants have the right to reproduce postings to this site, unless you specify otherwise.

 - Post your message or documents only to the most appropriate lists or libraries.
 Do not spam several lists or libraries with the same message.